satwikkansal/wtfpython/README.md

   True
   ```

-* See this StackOverflow [answer](https://stackoverflow.com/a/8169049/4354153) for rationale behind it.
+* See this StackOverflow [answer](https://stackoverflow.com/a/8169049/4354153) for the rationale behind it.

 ---